rastographics/bvcms/README.md

 1. Find and edit the web.config file in the **CMSWeb** folder.

     - In the `appSettings` section, configure the `host` value to point to the name you would like to call your database (without the CMS_).
 This value will become part of your connection string.
-    - For example, you could change \<add key="host" value="" /> to \<add key="host" value="myBvcms" />.
+        - For example, you could change `\<add key="host" value="" />` to `\<add key="host" value="myBvcms" />`.
+        - If you want to create a database with 150 test records in it, just use ``testdb`` for the host value.
     - In the `mailSettings` section, configure the pickupDirectoryLocation to a directory on your development machine (for testing purposes).
-    - If you want to create a database with 150 test records in it, just use ``testdb`` for the host value.

 1. Find and edit the ConnectionStrings.config file in the **CMSWeb** folder
     - Change the database server in the connection string named `CMS` if `(local)` or `localhost` is not the name of your SQL Server.
 For instance, if you installed SQL Express with the default options, you would change `(local)` to `.\SQLEXPRESS`
     - If SQL Server is not installed on your local machine, you may have to make further connection string changes.
 See [connectionstrings.com](https://www.connectionstrings.com/sql-server/) for more help.

+1. If you wish to contribute, you may want to prevent git from indexing these configuration file modifications.
+To do this, add these files to `.git/info/exclude`.
+[More info here](https://stackoverflow.com/a/1753078).

-1. The SQL Server database should be running
+1. The SQL Server database should be running.

 1. Start SSMS (SQL Server Management Studio) and run the following script to allow installation of CLR extensions.